 The best way to manage asset risk is through diversification.
 Individual assets present as many risk profiles as there are products to invest in.
 Stocks can provide great returns, but can wipe out just as easily.
 Mutual funds can provide confidence and stability, but might not generate the money you need to meet your financial goals.
 Bonds are slow and steady performers, but on the rare occasion they do fail they tend to take your entire investment with them.

 Solve this by spreading your money across a mix of assets.
-In particular, look for investments that have what is known as counter-cyclical behavior.
+In particular, look for investments that have a “counter-cyclical” behavior.
 This means that when one investment performs well, the other tends not to and vice versa.
 For example, stocks and bonds tend to have counter-cyclical performance.
 The bond market tends to do well when stocks are down, while a booming stock market tends to drive down bond value.
 Investing this way can help you to offset the risks of one asset with the strengths of another.

 Mitigating Systematic Risk